3bdoselim/fe_project/README.md

-# Get Language of word, or sentence App
+# Sentiment Analysis App

-This App is running with node js and it calls and used API form meaningcloud.com all you need an API Key and a word, or a sentence
+Sentiment Analysis analyzes texts and detects their polarity, subjectivity, irony and emotional agreement.

 ## Getting Up and Running